ajlee2006/english-but-worse/README.md

 Any suggestions?
 Submit an issue.

 ## v0.1.0 (current)
-A simple substitution cipher.
+A simple substitution cipher, where case matters.
 Phonetics are still the same as normal English.

 from → to | from → to | from → to | from → to
 :---: | :---: | :---: | :---: